microsoft/QuantumKatas/README.md

 > ```

 This will open the notebook that contains a list of all katas and tutorials, and you will be able to navigate to the one you want using links.

+Note that this will start Jupyter Notebooks server in the same command line window you used to run the command.
+If you want to keep using that window for navigation, you can launch Jupyter Notebooks server in a new window using the following commands:
+> ```bash
+> $ cd QuantumKatas/
+> $ start jupyter notebook index.ipynb
+> ```

 You can also open an individual notebook directly, but this might render internal links invalid: